Most recently updated on August 1, 2022

 Haggard was another local boy.
 He grew up in the Bakersfield area and recorded his first single with Talley, a small local record label.

 To commemorate the city’s music history, Owens built the Crystal Palace music hall in 1996.
 The square building on Buck Owens Boulevard contains a restaurant with a large music stage as well as a museum and statues of a variety of country music stars.
+Its decor resembles an old western town.

 High Points in the High Desert